-Instructions for Use/Handling Ondansetron Orally Disintegrating Tablets
+Instructions for Use/Handling Ondansetron Orally Disintegrating Tablets USP:

-Do not attempt to push ondansetron orally disintegrating tablets through the foil backing.
-With dry hands, remove the tablet from the bottle or PEEL BACK the foil backing of 1 blister and GENTLY remove the tablet.
-IMMEDIATELY place the ondansetron orally disintegrating tablet on top of the tongue where it will dissolve in seconds, then swallow with saliva.
+Do not attempt to push ondansetron orally disintegrating tablets USP through the foil backing.
+With dry hands, PEEL BACK the foil backing of 1 blister and GENTLY remove the tablet.
+IMMEDIATELY place the ondansetron orally disintegrating tablet USP on top of the tongue where it will dissolve in seconds, then swallow with saliva.
 Administration with liquid is not necessary.

-Prevention of Nausea and Vomiting Associated With Highly Emetogenic Cancer Chemotherapy
+Prevention of Nausea and Vomiting Associated With Highly Emetogenic Cancer Chemotherapy:

-The recommended adult oral dosage of ondansetron orally disintegrating tablets is 24 mg given as three 8 mg tablets administered 30 minutes before the start of single-day highly emetogenic chemotherapy, including cisplatin ≥50 mg/m2.
+The recommended adult oral dosage of ondansetron is 24 mg given as three 8-mg tablets administered 30 minutes before the start of single-day highly emetogenic chemotherapy, including cisplatin \geq 50 mg/m2.
 Multiday, single-dose administration of a 24 mg dosage has not been studied.